Why You Need an Accessible Website

 The tools and tests I use will get you reasonably close to compliance within a reasonable budget.

 If you are a web designer or developer, you will definitely want to have your clients sign a website accessibility release of liability.
-Here is a sample release of liability template.

 The next section of this article will guide you through the approach I took to make my WordPress site accessible.